Flo0807/share-a-secret/README.md

 # Share a Secret

-Share a Secret is an open-source secret sharing platform.
+Share a Secret is an open-source and self-hosted secret sharing platform.

 It lets you securely share information with trusted people through a link.
 This can be anything - a message, a password or a piece of information you want to share discreetly.